snicco/snicco/src/Snicco/Component/signed-url/README.md

 ***

-If you are using this in WordPress there is a [dedicated bundle](https://github.com/sniccowp/sniccowp/tree/feature/extract-magic-link/packages/signed-url-wp) that provides access to a wpdb storage and an object cache storage.
+If you are using transformers in WordPress there is a [dedicated bundle](https://github.com/sniccowp/sniccowp/tree/feature/extract-magic-link/packages/signed-url-wp) that provides access to a wpdb storage and an object cache storage.